zapata-engineering/orquestra-sdk/docs/guides/migrating-from-quantum-engine.rst

    * - Loading tasks from a git repo
      - Works with bare scripts and setuptools-like packages.
      - Requires a setuptools-like package manifest (``pyproject.toml``/``setup.cfg``/``setup.py``, etc).
+   * - Compute resources
+     - Each task has dedicated compute resources.
+       Resource request for one task doesn't affect the execution of other tasks (up to the cluster's limit).
+     - Compute resources are first assigned to the workflow, and then distributed across tasks.

 Python Version
 ==============